p0p4k/vits2_pytorch/README.md

 - We will build this repo based on the [VITS repo](https://github.com/jaywalnut310/vits).
 Currently I am adding vits2 changes in the 'notebooks' folder.
 The goal is to make this model easier to transfer learning from VITS pretrained model!
 - (08-17-2023) - The authors were really kind to guide me through the paper and answer my questions.
 I am open to discuss any changes or answer questions regarding the implementation.
 Please feel free to open an issue or contact me directly.

+# Pretrained checkpoints
+- [LJSpeech-no-sdp](https://drive.google.com/drive/folders/1U-1EqBMXqmEqK0aUhbCJOquowbvKkLmc?usp=sharing) (refer to config.yaml in this checkppoint folder) | 64k steps | proof that training works!
+Would recommend experts to rename the ckpts to *_0.pth and starting the training using transfer learning.
+(I will add a notebook for this soon to help beginers).
+- [x] Check 'Discussion' page for training logs and tensorboard links and other community contributions.

+# Sample audio
+- (08/23/2023) - Some samples on non-native EN dataset [discussion page](https://github.com/p0p4k/vits2_pytorch/discussions/18).
+Thanks to [@athenasaurav](https://github.com/athenasaurav) for using his private GPU resources and dataset!
+- (08/20/2023) - Added sample audio @104k steps. [ljspeech-nosdp](resources/test.wav) ; [tensorboard](https://github.com/p0p4k/vits2_pytorch/discussions/12)
+- [vietnamese samples](https://github.com/p0p4k/vits2_pytorch/pull/10#issuecomment-1682307529) Thanks to [@ductho9799](https://github.com/ductho9799) for sharing!

 ## Jupyter Notebook for initial experiments
-- [x] check the 'notebooks' folder for my initial implemntations of the modules.
+- [x] Check out `dev` branch `notebooks` folder for initial experiments.
-- [x] contains Google Colab notebook for training LJ Speech dataset as an example.
-- [x] Check 'Discussion' page for training logs and tensorboard links and other community contributions.

 ## pre-requisites
 1. Python >= 3.6